kevinlekiller/Python-NNTPLIB-OVER-Compression/README.md

 If the server returns an empty compressed gzip string or if there is a problem decompressing the data an NNTPDataError execption is thrown.

-I used XOVER since I haven't seen any providers supporting OVER, you can modify OVER if you want.